 Chris Abbott paid for all the disks and C128D to be shipped from Texas especially, so thanks to Chris the game was uncovered along with Jason (Kenz) Mackenzie.

 The game is a mere glimpse that a translation of the game would have boded well on the C64, and that there was more of Jetman on C64 screens than once thought.
 Check out what it looks like, its source code and also a scan of the original work disk label.
 A tragic shame it never quite made it, but its one to maybe think “What if..”

-Check it all out in this exclusive look at the C64 conversion.
-Also included is all the source code which was used to build it all.
-Jason Kelk’s detail of the disk content can be found in the zip archive with the sources to explain what was on the disk (Its been ported exactly how it was on Martin’s disk).
+You can check out what was created for yourself, where included is all the source code used to build it all.
+The late Jason Kelk very kindly compiled everything up, and Jason’s detail of the disk content can be found in the zip archive with the sources to explain what was on the disk (Its been ported exactly how it was on Martin’s disk).

 Contributions: Jason Mackenzie, Martin Galway, Jason Kelk, Chris Abbott

 Martin Galway talks about work on Lunar Jetman…